K. M. Cariappa: World War II

-On 1 April 1943, he was appointed as the assistant quarter master general (AQMG) in the headquarters of Eastern Command.
+On 1 April 1943, he was appointed the assistant quarter master general (AQMG) in the headquarters of Eastern Command.
 Though Cariappa wished to serve in combat, chance did not favour him.
 In August 1943, when the South East Asia Command was formed, and the Fourteenth Army was placed under it, Cariappa volunteered for active service in the war.
 But he was again posted as AQMG of the 26th Indian Division stationed at Buthidaung in Burma.
 The division played an important role in pushing the Japanese back from Arakan.
 For his services in the operation, Cariappa was awarded the Order of the British Empire (OBE) in June 1945.

 On 1 November 1944, Cariappa was promoted to the acting rank of brigadier, but was not given the command of a brigade as expected.
 Instead, he became a member of the Reorganisation Committee chaired by Lieutenant General Sir Henry Willcox.
 Though Cariappa was not happy with the appointment initially, and protested to the Military Secretary, the experience proved to helpful when he took over as the C-in-C four years later.
 The committee closely worked with the General HQ and Viceroy's Secretariat.
 This gave the British hierarchy a chance to assess Cariappa.